Chadowo/aniruby/README.md

 ### Drawing

 You can draw an animation like any other `Gosu::Image`!
-Sn animation has both `Animation#draw` and `Animation#draw_rot`, these methods mimic the ones on Gosu, so you don't have to learn anything new.
+An animation has both `Animation#draw` and `Animation#draw_rot`, these methods mimic the ones on Gosu, so you don't have to learn anything new.